kubernetes-retired/external-storage/aws/efs/README.md

 Your containers will continue to have EFS storage as they are mapped directly to EFS but behind the scenes they were mounted to a folder created by the EFS provisioner.
 New claims will not be provisioned nor deleted while the efs-provisioner pod is not running.
 When it comes backup it will catchup on any work it has missed.

-- Can I scale the efs-provisioner accross my nodes?
+- Can I scale the efs-provisioner across my nodes?

 You can but it's not needed.
 You won't see a performance increase and you wont have a storage outage if the underlying node dies.